 8. Woolly Mammoths were covered with fat as well as fur.

-A thick coat of fur doesn't provide sufficient protection in an Arctic gale.
-That's why Woolly Mammoths also had four inches of solid fat underneath their skin, an added layer of insulation that kept them warm and toasty.
+Even a thick coat of fur won't provide sufficient protection during a full-on Arctic gale.
+That's why Woolly Mammoths also had four inches of solid fat underneath their skin, an added layer of insulation that helped to keep them warm and toasty in the most severe conditions.
 (By the way, Woolly Mammoth fur ranged in color from blonde to dark brown, much like human hair.)

 9. Many Woolly Mammoths have been discovered intact in permafrost.

 The northern reaches of Siberia are very, very cold--which helps to explain the amazing number of Woolly Mammoths that have been found mummified, near-intact, in solid blocks of ice.
-Discovering and hacking out these corpses is the easy part; what's harder is to keep the remains from disintegrating once they reach room temperature!
+Discovering, isolating and hacking out these giant corpses is the easy part; what's much harder is to keep the remains from disintegrating once they reach room temperature!

 10. It may be possible to clone a Woolly Mammoth.

-Because Woolly Mammoths went extinct relatively recently, and were closely related to modern elephants, scientists may one day be able to harvest the DNA of Mammuthus primigenius and incubate a fetus in a living pachyderm.
+Because Woolly Mammoths went extinct relatively recently, and were closely related to modern elephants, scientists may one day be able to harvest the DNA of Mammuthus primigenius and incubate a fetus in a living pachyderm (a process known as "de-extinction").
 Unfortunately, this same trick wouldn't work for dinosaurs, since DNA doesn't preserve well over tens of millions of years.